Joseph C. Avery

-Joseph Conant Avery (June 9, 1817 – June 16, 1876) was the founder of Corvallis, Oregon.
+Joseph Conant Avery (June 9, 1817 – June 16, 1876) was an early American pioneer and the founder of Corvallis, Oregon.
 Avery was the first postmaster for the community, and served as a legislator in the Provisional Government of Oregon and the government of the Oregon Territory.
 Avery House (formerly Avery Lodge) at Oregon State University was named after him.

 Early life

 Avery was born in Tunkhannock, Pennsylvania on June 9, 1817.
 He was educated in Wilkes-Barre before moving to Illinois in 1839.
 Avery then married Martha Marsh in 1841 before they immigrated to Oregon Country in 1845.

 Oregon

 After wintering at Oregon City, the family moved south the next year.
 Joseph Avery settled at the mouth of Marys River where it flows into the Willamette River in the central part of the Willamette Valley of what would become the state of Oregon.
 At that location he operated a ferry across the Willamette and established a farm.
 In 1848, Avery went to the gold fields of California and mined for a brief time before using his gold to purchase mercantile goods.
 Avery then returned to Oregon where he opened a store on his land claim where he then established a town site.
 He surveyed and platted the area and named it Marysville in 1850.

 In 1848, Avery was elected and served in the final session of the Provisional Legislature of Oregon that began in December.
 He was elected to the Oregon Territorial Legislature in 1850 through 1852, serving as a Whig and representing Benton County.
 In 1853, Avery was appointed as a postal agent servicing both Washington and Oregon territories.
 In 1856, Avery returned to the Territorial Legislature as a Democrat.
 Joseph Avery, the father of 12 children, died on June 16, 1876.
 He was buried at the Masonic Cemetery in Corvallis.